vraravam/natsumi-browser/README.md

 the rest of the browser.
 You can even scroll to reposition the PiP window, too!

 ### 🎛️ Meet your Miniplayer.
-#### Keep your media in control with the Miniplayer.
+#### Keep your media in control.
 ![](./images/miniplayer.png)

 Natsumi lets you control your media through the Miniplayer located on the sidebar.
-And with support for multiple websites at a time, you don't have to make your tabs fight for a spot on the Miniplayer.
+And with support for multiple websites at a time, you don't have to make your tabs fight for a spot.

 ### 📄 PDF viewer, modernized.
 #### View your documents in the 21st century.